Wilson Disease & NBIA

 💎 Board Pearl

 - “Eye-of-the-tiger” sign on T2 MRI = PKAN (PANK2 mutation) — classic boards image.
-Bilateral GP hypointensity with central hyperintensity is virtually pathognomonic.
+Bilateral globus pallidus hypointensity with central hyperintensity is highly characteristic of PKAN (rare mimics have been described in other NBIAs, neuroferritinopathy, and a few non-NBIA disorders).

 - PKAN + pigmentary retinopathy + acanthocytosis in a child with progressive dystonia = classic board vignette.